egret-labs/egret-docs-en/Engine2D/vectorDrawing/vectorDrawing/README.md

 shp.graphics.endFill();
 ```

-Accessing the `graphics` attribute of `shp` will return a `Graphics`, the drawing method of which can be operated for implementing the drawing.
+Visit `shp`   `graphics` property returns a  `Graphics` object, this object operation method of drawing the drawing can be realized.

-Call the `beginFill ()` method to set the filling color of the rectangle, where the filling color is set to red (color value 0xff0000), while setting `alpha` to 1 to indicate that it is completely opaque.
+All  `beginFill()` method set the fill color of the rectangle, it sets the fill color to red (color value 0 xff0000), at the same time will `alpha`  is set to 1, said completely opaque.

-Call the `drawRect ()` method to set the position and size of the rectangle.
-The former two parameters are the X and Y coordinates of the upper left corner of the rectangle (relative to the anchor point of `shp`).
-The latter two parameters are respectively the width and height of the rectangular.
-Here we draw a 100*200 rectangle at (0, 0) point.
+Call `drawRect()` method to set the size and location of the rectangle, the former two parameters respectively, the top left corner of the rectangular X and Y coordinates （relative to the  `shp` anchor point calculation), after the two parameters for the width and height of the rectangular respectively, here at point (0, 0) to draw a rectangular 100 * 200.

-Call the 'endFill () `method to end the current drawing operation.
+Call `endFill()` method over the current draw () operation.

-To add a stroke to a rectangle, set the style of the line with the `lineStyle ()` method.
+If you want to add stroke to rectangular, need to set the style of line, through `lineStyle()` method.

-The first parameter of the method is the line width of the stroke, and the second parameter is the color of the stroke.
+The first parameter of this method is the line width of the stroke, and the second parameter is the color of the stroke.

-Add a line to the drawing codes:
+Add a line to the drawing code:

 ```
 shp.graphics.lineStyle( 10, 0x00ff00 );